 If you aren’t familiar with climbing, a free solo is when a climber scales a mountain or route using no ropes or safety nets, or any protective gear at all.
 It is literally man vs mountain, and the risks are incredibly high because if you slip and fall, there’s no backup.
 The result of a mistake is usually death.
 The article is well worth your time to read, but I’ll excerpt some of the relevant sections for our discussion.

 What Honnold did was previously considered nearly impossible: “The world’s finest climbers have long mused about the possibility of a ropeless “free solo” ascent of El Capitan in much the same spirit that science fiction buffs muse about faster-than-light-speed travel — as a daydream safely beyond human possibility.”
 When it was finally accomplished, the author of the article noted that, “Honnold’s successful climb was easily the most significant event in the sport in…38 years.
 I believe that it should also be celebrated as one of the great athletic feats of any kind, ever” (italics added for emphasis).

 “Honnold rehearses big free-solos on rope first.
 He commutes up and down cliffs with gear in order to work for entire days on small tricky sections.
 He memorizes long sequences of complex movement like a clever middle-schooler memorizing Pi to a hundred decimal places…In the final weeks, Honnold told me, he climbed a particularly smooth stretch about 500 feet up, on rope, five times in a row with only his feet, no hands.”

 Aside from the sheer insanity of that last sentence (he climbed the same section 5 times with no hands?
 WTF), what comes through is a picture of relentless drive and demand for perfection.
 That’s easy to understand when the consequence of an error is a long fall to your death, but even for a test like the LSAT, the consequence of a poor performance is usually a change in your potential outcomes, which redirects the pathways of your life.
 While the immediacy and finality isn’t the same, the point is that single-minded obsession with conquering your goal combined with repeated practice and preparation will result in optimal performance.

 Second, he controlled his fear.
 As world class climber Jimmy Chin said, Honnold “has this capacity to compartmentalize fear, to rationalize it.
 His brain is so powerful that if a thought or feeling is not serving him he can put it away.”
 That last thought really struck me as relevant to high-stakes testing like the LSAT: if the thought isn’t helping, he puts it away.
 He doesn’t fight it, he doesn’t push it down, he simply removes it from the process and focuses on the task at hand.
-Alabama football coach Nick Saban talked about a similar idea:
+Alabama football coach Nick Saban talks about a similar idea:

-Whichever way works for you (and they are both attacking the same problem), practice being focused and practice ignoring unhelpful thoughts.
+Whichever way works for you (and they are both attacking the same problem), practice focusing and practice ignoring unhelpful thoughts.
 This is one of the key benefits to taking practice tests: you have the opportunity to put yourself on the spot again and again, which allows you to become comfortable in the pressure zone.
 And reviewing your entire performance is also key, since you can go back and see what you did wrong (or inefficiently) and why.
 And then correct it.

 Sure, the death-defying exploits of a free soloist climbing a mountain aren’t identical to you taking the LSAT, but that is beside the point.
 Watching other people accomplish incredible things is both inspirational and instructive, and you can take lessons from how they approach and achieve their feats.
-This particular accomplishment will garner less attention than the Warriors recent title or the Patriots comeback win over the Falcons in the Super Bowl, but it may well be far more useful for those of us taking the LSAT.
+This particular accomplishment will garner less attention than the Warriors recent title or the Patriots crazy comeback win over the Falcons in the Super Bowl, but it may well be far more useful for those of us taking the LSAT.

 Final amazing fact: it took Honnold only 3 hours and 56 minutes to free solo the approximately 3000 feet of El Capitan.

 Update 2: In another awesome development, Free Solo has won the Academy Award for Best Documentary Feature.
-Check it out if you haven’t already!
+Check it out on Disney+ if haven’t already!
 Have a question or comment?
 Please post it below!